steve12345585/SnipeOffice/static/README.wasm.md

 Note that a soffice.wasm will be built, but that is just because of how the makefilery has been set up.
-We do need the soffice.data file that contains the in-memory file system needed by the LibreOffice Technology core code during run-time, though.
+We do need the soffice.data file that contains the in-memory file system needed by the SnipeOffice Technology core code during run-time, though.
 That is at the moment built as a side-effect when building soffice.wasm.